external-mirrors/phoenix/README.md

 ### Isn't it easier to write a Wayland compositor?
 Despite popular belief, writing a simple X server that works in practice for a wide range of applications is easier to do than it is to write a Wayland compositor (+ related software).\
 Not many people have attempted to write an X server from scratch or have proper understanding of the protocol, but if you do you can see that it's quite simple.

+### Why write new X11 server instead of a Wayland compositor?
+To keep it short: my applications can't ever work properly on Wayland, mainly [GPU Screen Recorder UI](https://git.dec05eba.com/gpu-screen-recorder-ui/about/).
+Many features of [GPU Screen Recorder UI](https://git.dec05eba.com/gpu-screen-recorder-ui/about/) don't work properly on Wayland.\
+If it were to use the Wayland protocol only then it wouldn't work at all (and can't ever work).
+It has to rely on Xwayland and even in that case it faces many issues and has to rely on undefined behaviors in each Wayland compositor, which may or may not work.\
+Some things are implemented by bypassing the Wayland compositor and interfacing the Linux kernel directly with root access instead.\
+One of these things where it needs to bypass the Wayland compositor and can't use Xwayland either is global shortcuts.
+Despite there being a XDG desktop portal protocol for global shortcuts it's mostly useless.
+It only works (somewhat) on KDE Plasma.\
+The protocol for global shortcuts is vague and it's implemented differently in incompatible ways in every Wayland compositor, and in Hyprland for example it's implemented in way where it's not usable for graphical applications.
+It's also not implemented at all for a large number of Wayland compositors.\
+Read more about it this old post of mine: [https://dec05eba.com/2024/03/29/wayland-global-hotkeys-shortcut-is-mostly-useless/](https://dec05eba.com/2024/03/29/wayland-global-hotkeys-shortcut-is-mostly-useless/).
+This is one of the main reasons why you don't see applications supporting global shortcuts on Wayland.\
+Global shortcuts is a mandatory feature of [GPU Screen Recorder UI](https://git.dec05eba.com/gpu-screen-recorder-ui/about/), it can't function without it.\
+My own application [GPU Screen Recorder GTK](https://git.dec05eba.com/gpu-screen-recorder-gtk/about/) is one of the first (if not the first) real application to support the global shortcuts protocol.\
+This is not an issue in X11 as the X11 protocol doesn't have a protocol for "global shortcuts", it instead allows application to freely listen to keyboard inputs and implement it however they want (note that this can be done while preventing keyloggers).\
+X11 works in this case because it's simpler (which is a caused by a difference in philosophy, as explained below).
+Global shortcuts on Wayland is complex enough that it ended up crashing both Hyprland and Gnome desktop portals when using it.\
+I ended up creating a [pull request](https://github.com/hyprwm/xdg-desktop-portal-hyprland/pull/241) to fix that crash in the Hyprland desktop portal.\
+This is just one issue with Wayland that GPU Screen Recorder UI has.
+There are many more, which are fundamental issues that are never be fixable.

+Every developer that has tried to write applications that try to do anything usual has experienced these problems on Wayland.

+Even if I were to make my own Wayland compositor and fix these issues it would need to break the philosophy of Wayland (it would basically require it to work like X11) and that compositor would be the only compositor to ever work with my applications.\
+That would tie users to a specific desktop experience as on Wayland the Wayland compositor implementation is tied to the user experience (desktop environment).\
+It would be no different than making a new X11 server, except with a new X11 server it works with every window manager/desktop environment and doesn't break existing applications or require them to rewrite anything (for no good reason).\
+In general you can't just write software that works with every Wayland compositor, you instead target specific Wayland compositors.
+A lot of software that claim to be Wayland software are actually KWin (KDE Plasma), Wlroots (Sway, River, etc) or Mutter (Gnome) specific software.

+The main issue with Wayland is not a technical one but in it's philosophy.
+X11 is "mechanism over policy" while Wayland is "policy over mechanism".\
+On X11 you have simple but powerful constructs that can be used for a wide range of things while on Wayland each feature is designed specifically to what the Wayland compositor developers had in mind (a vendored experience), specifically for their Wayland compositor.
+No more no less.\
+This is also the reason why it takes far longer time for a decision to be made in the Wayland protocol than the X11 protocol (several years vs 2 months) and the Wayland solution ends up being less flexible and often times up 1000 times more complex for applications to implement.

+There are many more issues with Wayland that are not mentioned here.

 ### Doesn't X11 have fundamental issues with tearing/multiple monitors/hdr/security/etc that can't be fixed?
 No, most information about how X11 works online is wrong.
 Some of this misinformation has even been spread by Wayland compositor developers.
 These issues are related to the X.org server, not the X11 protocol.\